Guide to Grand Union Canal

 Leaving central Birmingham, the Grand Union heads south towards the popular towns of Warwick and Royal Leamington Spa.

-Then on to Braunston and Stoke Bruerne, passing through the Blisworth Tunnel, and winding on to the Vale of Aylesbury after passing through the popular market towns of Leighton Buzzard and Tring.
+Then on to Braunston and Stoke Bruerne, passing through the Blisworth Tunnel, and winding with narrow locks on to the Vale of Aylesbury after passing through the popular market towns of Leighton Buzzard and Tring.

 Through the Chiltern Hills, the Grand Union Canal climbs through Berkhamsted, Apsley and Kings Langley on towards Watford.
 The canal passes under the M25, skirts to the west of Watford, avoiding the town centre, on to Rickmansworth.

-From there it runs through the Colne Valley Regional Park, almost following the line of the M25, on through Uxbridge and Cowley, before heading east (just north of the M40), through Bull’s Bridge eventually to Brentford, where the Grand Union meets the River Thames.
+From there it runs through the Colne Valley Regional Park, almost following the line of the M25, on through Uxbridge and Cowley, before heading east (just north of the M40) close to the Regents Canal, through Bull’s Bridge eventually to Brentford, where the Grand Union meets the River Thames.

 The 21 locks in the Hatton flight are nicknamed ‘the stairway to heaven’, a reference made to when workers had to make their way to the top in order to get paid!
 These locks and the rest of the main line of the Grand Union Canal was part of a last gasp effort, backed by the government of the day, to modernise the canals so they could compete with road and rail.
 It took two years and 1000 men to rebuild the 21 Hatton locks alone, using the new material, concrete.